Ready for a weekend break in York? I am a big fan of this magical city, after visiting many times over the past few years.

 8. York’s Chocolate Story

-Last but not least, chocolate!
+Last but not least, chocolate – an essential for any weekend break in York!
 A visit to York must include a trip to York’s Chocolate Story, located in the heart of York, close to The Shambles.
 It’s an hour-long experience with a guided tour and chocolate-making opportunity at the end.
 It’s a great way to uncover a host of surprising secrets and fascinating facts behind York’s greatest chocolate products, from the Chocolate Orange to the Kit Kat.

 Where to stay in York